ASSAULT & BATTERY ATTORNEYS IN BOSTON, MASSACHUSETTS (MA)

 - On a child who is over the age of 14 years

-- On a disabled person or elderly person and causing bodily injury
+- On a disabled or elderly person and causing bodily injury

 Regardless of the penalties or if the criminal court chooses to convict the defendant, you may be able to sue the perpetrator in civil court.

-While domestic violence involves assault and battery, the statute defines the relationships for a family or household member:
+While domestic violence involves assault and battery, the statute defines the relationships regarding the family or household member:

 - The parties must be married to each other